ploomber/ploomber-engine/doc/user-guide/running.md

 `ploomber-engine nb.ipynb output.ipynb --remove-tagged-cells remove`
 ```

-If there are notebooks you want to remove before execution, tag them and use `remove_tagged_cells`.
+If there are cells you want to remove before execution, tag them and use `remove_tagged_cells`.
 [This sample notebook](https://github.com/ploomber/ploomber-engine/blob/main/examples/remove.ipynb) contains one cell that will fail, if executed; however, the cell contains the tag `"remove"`, so let's remove it before execution:

 ```{code-cell} ipython3
 :tags: [hide-output]